Sharif-Smart-and-Secure-Edge-Cloud-Lab/RaspberryPi4/README.md

 # Set up the firmware

-- First of all we downloaded Raspberry pi Imager app from [here](https://www.raspberrypi.com/software/).
+- First of all we downloaded Raspberry Pi Imager app from [here](https://www.raspberrypi.com/software/).
 - We installed Rasbian OS (32-bit) on a 32GB SD card and put into our Raspberry Pi.
 - We did not have a monitor at first.
 So we needed to [set up the device headless](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) :
 	> 1. We Wrote an empty text file named **"ssh"**  to the root of the directory of the card.
 When it sees the "ssh" on its first boot-up, Raspberry Pi OS will automatically enable SSH (Secure Socket Shell), which will allow us to remotely access the Pi command line from our PC.